cruno91/llm-test/README.md

 - `logs/model-02/2021-03-02_22-00-00.log` for the character model
 - `logs/model-03/2021-03-02_22-00-00.log` for the sub-word model

-# Testing
+## Testing

-Ensure you update the chat scripts' hyper-parameters to match those from the training scripts if you changed them.
+Ensure you update the chat scripts' hyperparameters to match those from the training scripts if you changed them.
 Once you have some trained models, you can test them by running the following: